atantet/ATSuite_cpp/README.md

         git clone https://github.com/atantet/ATSuite_cpp

-Dependencies
+Dependencies                    {#dependencies}
 ------------

-- [GSL]: used as the main C scientific library.
+- [GSL] is used as the main C scientific library.
-- [Eigen]: a C++ template library for linear algebra, mainly used for sparse matrices manipulation.
+- [Eigen] is a C++ template library for linear algebra, mainly used for sparse matrices manipulation.
-- [Arpackpp]: an object-oriented version of the ARPACK package, mainly used to find the leading part of the spectrum of sparse matrices.
+- [ARPACK++] is an object-oriented version of the ARPACK package, mainly used to find the leading part of the spectrum of sparse matrices.

 Installing the code
 -------------------